jeremy-w/orthic/manual.md

 The system is strictly alphabetic.
 A letter is always represented by its alphabetic character.
 There are no alternative hooks and loops, or halving and doubling principles, to puzzle and distract the student.
 A word can be written in one way only.
 The rules are consequently very few, definite, and easy to apply.

 In learning the system the student should work straight through the alphabet and following pages, writing and analysing every example as he comes to it.
 By the time he reaches [the end of the joining rules] he will thus have become thoroughly familiar with the alphabet.
-He will the be able to read through the specimen [of the fully-written style], in which every word is spelt in full.
+He will then be able to read through the specimen [of the fully-written style], in which every word is spelt in full.

 ## The Cursive Alphabet
 {% capture assets -%}